CalebAgyei/simple_shell/README.md

 In non-interactive mode, the program will exit after finishing your desired command(s).

 Credits
-All code written by Caleb Agyei and Lesego Nkosi
+All code written by Caleb Agyei and Lesego Nkosi.